-A baby’s skin is still sensitive from harsh chemicals such as fragrances.
-As such, it’s necessary to clean his bottom area with unscented baby wipes to minimise adverse effects.
+A baby’s skin is still sensitive to harsh chemicals such as fragrances.
+As such, it’s necessary to clean his bottom area with unscented baby wipes to minimize adverse effects.

 #3.
 Changing Table

-You obviously need a place where you can change your little one’s diaper.
-And while you can always plop him on top of a changing pad or towel, investing in a changing table will make the job significantly easier.
+It would help if you had a place to change your little one’s diaper.
+And while you can always plop him on top of a changing pad or towel, investing in a changing table will significantly ease the job.

 #4.
 Diaper Pail and Liners

-In order to keep dreaded scents at bay, buy an airtight diaper pail that can seal and store your baby’s dirty nappies..
+To keep dreaded scents at bay, buy an airtight diaper pail that can seal and store your baby’s dirty nappies...